Nada-Elhossiny/Mall-Trip/README.md

 A `Python` choose your own adventure style game with an emphasis on **code reusability**

 - Uses the **time** and **random** libraries
-- Is able to detect invalid entries
+- Is able to detect invalid entries and verifies format
 - Involves 4 mini games/activities

 ## Example